urbit/sigil-js/README.md

 ## Overview

-In production, this repo is a library that expose `pour()` is a function that generates an object representation of an SVG seal.
-The library requires a 2nd function called a renderer, which takes the output of `pour()` and translates it into DOM nodes.
+In production, this repo is a library that expose `sigil()` is a function that generates an object representation of an SVG seal.
+The library requires a 2nd function called a renderer, which takes the output of `sigil()` and translates it into DOM nodes.
 See ./docs/renderExamples for a few ways to do this.

 ## Build